Samk13/snippetshub/docs/guide/README.md

 ---
 ::: tip
-this page is created by :
+this page is created using :
 [github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator)
 :::